opendocsg/slw-judgments-backfill/2013_SGHCR_16/report.md

 **The role of the court in a setting aside application**

-15     The Court of Appeal in _Lee Wee Lick Terence (alias Li Weili Terence) v Chua Say Eng (formerly trading as Weng Fatt Construction Engineering) and another appeal_ [2013] 1 SLR 401 (“ _Terence Lee_ ”) examined the role of the court in a setting aside application and opined:
+15     The Court of Appeal in _Lee Wee Lick Terence (alias Li Weili Terence) v Chua Say Eng (formerly trading as Weng Fatt Construction Engineering) and another appeal_ <span class="citation">[2013] 1 SLR 401</span> (“ _Terence Lee_ ”) examined the role of the court in a setting aside application and opined:

  66 ... the court should not review the merits of an adjudicator's decision.
 The court does, however, have the power to decide whether the adjudicator was validly appointed.
 If there is no payment claim or service of a payment claim, the appointment of an adjudicator will be invalid,